Grant and Fellowship Development

 Pro tip!
 Read through the great list of Proposal Development Advice guides the HGDO has compiled as you start preparing to apply for funding and fellowship opportunities.

-The KU Institute for Policy and Social Research (IPSR) has created a fantastic self-assessment guide for scholars who are considering applying for external funding - we strongly suggest you review this guide and complete this self-assessment.
+The KU Institute for Policy and Social Research (IPSR) has created a fantastic self-evaluation guide for scholars who are considering applying for external funding - we strongly suggest you review this guide and complete this self-assessment.
+Additionally, IPSR has a visual research proposal assessment tool to help scholars think through the steps they should take when exploring and preparing to apply for external funding.

 Students interested in applying for an NSF Doctoral Disseration Improvement Grant should review IPSR's overview for preparing and submitting an NSF DDIG.
 Please keep in mind that these are extensive applications that can take nine months to a year to prepare a competitive application.